Portrait and Figure Drawing ....

 lesson.

-Other Art Lessons and essays by the same author
+Other on-line Art Lessons and essays by the same author

 Teaching The Secrets of Generating Art Ideas: An Inside Out Art Curriculum